JumpTask logo

 2. Freelance technical writer or copywriter

-Technical writing is in high demand across the IT industry, and you don’t need a bachelor’s degree to get started.
+Technical writing is in high demand across IT and data science.
+You don’t need a master's degree to get started.
 Your daily tasks will include:

 • Researching technical topics or marketing trends.

-• Writing clear, concise articles, manuals, or web copy.
+• Writing clear instruction manuals, articles, or web copy.

 • Editing and proofreading drafts.

-It’s a rewarding career choice for people who thrive working independently and don’t need many one-on-one interactions – you get paid to write while enjoying some quiet time.
+It’s one of the best careers for people who thrive working independently and don’t need many one-on-one interactions – you get paid to write while enjoying some quiet time.

 If you want to start, you should build a portfolio through guest blogging or a personal site.
 Alternatively, write mock articles to showcase your skills.
 Also, use Grammarly and Hemingway Editor to polish your writing.
 It’s crucial to schedule writing when your energy is highest to avoid burnout.